kimjarvis/reemote/README.md

 pip install reemote
 ```

-The optional ReST API can be started with:
+The server for the optional ReST API can be started locally with:

 ```bash
 reemote --port=8001
 ```

-All parameter are passed to (uvicorn)[https://uvicorn.dev/#command-line-options] except:
+Parameter are passed to [uvicorn](https://uvicorn.dev/#command-line-options) except:

-* `--inventory`: An inventory file (optional).
+* `--inventory`: The inventory file (optional).
 * `--logging`: The logging file (optional).